-Scott Turow is the author of ten bestselling works of fiction, including Identical, Innocent Presumed Innocent, and The Burden of Proof, and two nonfiction books, including One L, about his experience as a law student.
-His books have been translated into more than forty languages, sold more than thirty million copies worldwide, and have been adapted into movies and television projects.
-He has frequently contributed essays and op-ed pieces to publications such as the New York Times, Washington Post, Vanity Fair, The New Yorker, and The Atlantic.
+Scott Turow is the author of many bestselling works of fiction, including The Last Trial, Testimony, Identical, Innocent, Presumed Innocent and The Burden of Proof, and two nonfiction books, including One L, about his experience as a law student.
+His books have been translated into more than 40 languages, sold more than 30 million copies worldwide, and have been adapted into movies and television projects.
+He has frequently contributed essays and op-ed pieces to publications such as the New York Times, the Washington Post, Vanity Fair, the New Yorker and the Atlantic.

 Author Scott Turow talks about legal fiction, his career as a writer and lawyer, and the nature of legal education.

 Subscribe to receive featured episodes and staff favorites once a month.Newsletter Signup